 Leaving B.C.
 Permanently

-- If you are moving within Canada, coverage is provided for the balance of the month in which you leave the province plus two consecutive months.
-If required, coverage may be extended for up to three extra months to cover you while in transit.
-Upon arrival, you should immediately apply to the health plan of the new province or territory
+- If you are moving within Canada, MSP coverage will be provided for the rest of the month in which you leave the province plus two consecutive months.
+Coverage may be extended for up to three extra months while you are in transit.
+You should apply immediately to the health plan of your new province or territory when you arrive.

-- If you are moving outside Canada - coverage is provided for the balance of the month in which you leave the province
+- If you are moving outside Canada, MSP coverage will be provided for the rest of the month in which you leave the province.

-If you hold a combined driver’s licence and BC Services Card you will be required to surrender the card when you apply for a driver’s licence in your new province or territory.
-In order to avoid being left without a health card, you can delay applying for a driver’s licence until you are required by law to do so (typically between 60 and 90 days; be sure to confirm the laws in your new province or territory).
-You can also take a photocopy of your card (front and back) before you surrender it.
-However, some health care practitioners may not accept a photocopy of a Personal Health Number and may bill you for health care services.
-If this happens while you are still covered by MSP in B.C., contact HIBC to discuss options for reimbursement.
+When you apply for a driver’s licence in your new province or territory you will need to surrender your B.C. driver’s licence.
+If your licence is a combined driver’s licence and BC Services Card you will be left without a health card.
+To avoid being left without a health card, you can wait to apply until required by law (typically between 60 and 90 days after you arrive).
+If you choose not to wait you can make a photocopy of your current licence (front and back) before you surrender it; or you can request an MSP Confirmation of Coverage letter from HIBC.
+Some health care providers might not accept a photocopied licence or confirmation of MSP coverage letter as proof and may bill you for health care services.
+If this happens while you are still covered by MSP, contact HIBC to discuss options for reimbursement.